 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

-Dhananjay (DJ) Manthripragada is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
+Dhananjay (DJ) Manthripragada is a partner in the Los Angeles and Washington, D.C. offices of Gibson, Dunn & Crutcher.
 He is Chair of the firm’s Government Contracts practice group, and also a member of the Litigation, Class Actions, Labor & Employment, and Aerospace and Related Technologies practice groups.
 Mr. Manthripragada has a broad complex litigation practice, and has served as lead counsel in precedent setting litigation before several United States Courts of Appeals, District Courts in jurisdictions across the country, California state courts, the Court of Federal Claims, and the Federal Government Boards of Contract Appeals.
 He has first-chair trial experience and has successfully tried to verdict both jury and bench trials, and has served as lead counsel in arbitration and other alternative dispute resolution forums.
 His practice spans a wide range of industries, and he has represented some of the world’s leading aerospace and defense, logistics/transportation, high-technology, finance, and pharmaceutical companies in their most significant matters.
 Mr. Manthripragada is also highly regarded as a trusted advisor to clients regarding significant compliance/enforcement, contract, dispute resolution, and employment issues.
 He was recognized in The Best Lawyers in America® Ones to Watch in Commercial Litigation in 2021 and 2022.